GOP Senate takeover could boost sagging energy stocks

 On a more local level, Pennsylvania’s incumbent Republican governor Tom Corbett is in danger of losing to Democratic opponent Tom Wolf, who has proposed a fracking excise tax in the state, similar to one in West Virginia.

-Should such a measure pass, it may affect operators such as Range Resources Corp and Chesapeake Energy, ranked first and second in wells in Pennsylvania.
+Should such a measure pass, it may affect operators such as Range Resources Corp (RRC.N) and Chesapeake Energy (CHK.N), ranked first and second in wells in Pennsylvania.
 Range Resources’ political action committee has donated $16,000 to Corbett and none to Wolf.

 Even with Pennsylvania, however, Lucier points out that “as time goes on, we’re really seeing a much more benign outlook for fracking.”